pattonsgirl/Spring2020-CEG2350/Lab08/README.md

 See [Remaking your AWS Educate environment](../../..) for instructions.

 ## Part 1: Branching Out (5pts)
+1. Connect to your AWS instance and go to the directory containing your class repository
+2. Create a branch and switch to it.
+You can use a branch name such as `test`.
+(1pt)
+* Helpful commands: `git branch, git checkout`
+3. Create a file called `Lab08.txt`.
+4. Try to run `git push`.
+What happens?
+(0.5pt)
+5. You should have gotten a helpful message with how to fix your branch problem (how to add it to the
+remote repository).
+Enter that command to add the branch to your repository (0.5pt)
+* Helpful commands: `git push --set-upstream origin your_branch_name`
+6. View your branch on GitHub and note any difference between `master` and `test` (1pt)
+7. Perform a `merge` with the `master` branch (see note A. below) (2pt)
+* Switch to the `master` branch
+* Sync up with the remote `master` branch using `pull`
+* `merge` your `test` branch with the `master` branch
+* `push` your merged branches to the remote repository
+* View your branch on GitHub and note any difference between `master` and `test`
+Notes:
+A. If things go sideways for the merge process, write as many notes as you can and chat with
+myself or the TAs via Discord or email.

 ## Part 2: Back It Up (5pts)
 1. Use `tar` to create a tar ball of your AWS home directory.